cityofasheville/whatIsTheClosest/README.md

 ###Required###
 * ArcGIS server 10+  rest api
 	* network anlyst extension
 	* A map service with networking enabled.
-This means you will have to build a network in ArcGIS.
+		* This means you will have to build a network in ArcGIS.
-	* Cosest facility Problem map service
+	* Cosest facility Problem must exist in a map service
 * Leaflet
 * Jquery
 * Twiiter Bootstrap

 ###Open the index.html file find the lines:###